Architecture Overview

 - Process provider events (log tool calls, extract media, strip images)

-- Persist intermediate messages and final response to session
+- Persist intermediate messages and final response

-ToolCenter
+ToolCenter & WorkspaceToolCenter

 ConnectorCenter

-ConnectorCenter tracks which channel you last interacted through.
-When the heartbeat or a cron job needs to send you a message, it goes to that channel automatically.
+Manages outbound message delivery.
+Single-tenant, multi-channel.
+Tracks which channel the user last interacted through.
+When the heartbeat or a cron job needs to send a message via the legacy path, it goes to that channel automatically.
 If no interaction has happened yet, it falls back to the first registered connector.

 EventLog